noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 **Pros :thumbsup::**

 - it permits to define your shared behavior in a separated file
-- :heavy_plus_sign: nothing is "hidden": just by looking at its signature, we understand that `shouldBehaveLikeAUser` will test that the constructor you gave will fit the "User" behavior definition (this can be enhanced by adding a jsdoc @param or some TypeScript)
+- :heavy_plus_sign: nothing is "hidden": just by looking at its signature, we understand that `shouldBehaveLikeAUser` will test that the constructor you gave will fit the "User" behavior definition (this can be enhanced by adding a JSDoc @param or some TypeScript)
-- :heavy_plus_sign: it's self sufficient: no side effect or closure requirements here
+- :heavy_plus_sign: it's self-sufficient: no side effect or closure requirements here

 **Cons :thumbsdown::**

-- it has its own logic: for example, if you add a first argument to the `Admin` constructor, it fails, because you introduced a bug in the shared behavior, and there is a chance you won't see it directly because you didn't define a spec for that
+- it has its own logic: for example, if you add the first argument to the `Admin` constructor, it fails, because you introduced a bug in the shared behavior, and there is a chance you won't see it directly because you didn't define a spec for that
 - :heavy_minus_sign: it's isolated: you can't reuse `userLike`, and have to repeat yourself
   ```javascript
   it('should be an .admin', () => {